owntone/owntone-server/docs/clients.md

 - MP3 network stream clients, like VLC and almost any other music player
 - RSP clients, like Roku Soundbridge

-Like iTunes, you can control forked-daapd with Remote and stream your music to AirPlay devices.
+Like iTunes, you can control OwnTone with Remote and stream your music to AirPlay devices.

-A single forked-daapd instance can handle several clients concurrently, regardless of the protocol.
+A single OwnTone instance can handle several clients concurrently, regardless of the protocol.

 By default all clients on 192.168.\* (and the ipv6 equivalent) are allowed to connect without authentication.
 You can change that in the configuration file.